Bobby Madritsch pitched like his life depended on it.

 Bobby was a gamer—a real one—but he didn’t get the contract.
 If anyone deserved wealth and success, it was him.
 Every strikeout meant something.
 Each pitch was a rebuke to the scouts that ignored him, or decided against the evidence that he wasn’t good enough.
 Bobby Madritsch was the real deal, unlike those coddled “warriors” with decades-long major league careers.

 In 2012, Jeff Sullivan reported that Bobby was back on the South Side.
 Madritsch was coaching a youth baseball team, using all that grit and focus.
-He was helping poor boys of color from the South Side earn the contract that an unjust world stole from him.
+He was helping poor kids from the South Side earn the contract that an unjust world stole from him.

 This post also appeared on Lookout Landing.